AkseliManninen/lunssi/README.md

 ## Installation

 - Install [Task](https://taskfile.dev/installation/)
 - Initialize project with `task init`.
-This installs dependencies for both the front and backend, using a Python virtual environment for the backend.
+This command installs all necessary dependencies for both the frontend and backend.
+It also creates a Python virtual environment for the backend to manage its dependencies.

 ## Frontend